Need For Speed: Ways To Accelerate Your Graphic Design Learning Skills

 1) Practice With Focus

 Skills require people to diligently follow a study pattern for a specific time.
+It is necessary to develop your skills from childhood, one of the essential knowledge necessary for a designer is geometry and mathematics.
+Learning math is much easier with a mentor and you can start to learn math from the 6th grade with tutor.
 You cannot sit idle every day not spending even a few minutes on learning a graphic design skill with the use of software, for example.
 This said if you know how to learn to learn, then you can do wonders.

 Author of The First 20 Hours: How to Learn Anything, Josh Kaufman shares a blueprint to become reasonably proficient at any skill in less than a day.
 This theory is perhaps perfect to work better and faster in this ever-changing world as compared to Malcolm Gladwell’s 10,000-hour rule.